Skip To Main Content

 Medical Excuse Procedure

 Injured or sick students should inform their teacher of their infirmity at the beginning of the class period.
-If the student does not have a note from a parent/guardian/caretaker or doctor, the teacher may allow the student to sit out of the activity, or send the student to the health room or PAWS Room.
+If the student does not have a note from a parent/guardian/caretaker or doctor, the teacher may allow the student to sit out of the activity, or send the student to the Health Room or PAWS Room.

 Students with a note from their parent/guardian/caretaker must provide the note to their PE teacher at the beginning of class and will be sent to the PAWS Room.
 Students with a parent/guardian/caretaker-note can be excused from class for up to 2 days.
 After 2 days, a doctor’s note is required to be excused from PE.
 The doctor’s note should be provided to the PE teacher and the Health Room.